sven-hash/docs/content/run-nym-nodes/gateways.md

 For more information about your gateway's port configuration, check the [gateway port reference table]({{< ref "#gateway-port-reference" >}}) below.

-## Automating your mixnode with systemd
+## Automating your gateway with systemd

 Although it's not totally necessary, it's useful to have the gateway automatically start at system boot time.
 Here's a systemd service file to do that: